missing0rgan/missing0rgan/README.md

 * .. dry, awkward or toxic people, specially who are MEAN for no apparent reason .

-* .. murder drones: "panic AU" .. needless to mention more about it? you guys are irritatingly disgusting .. know that .
+* .. murder drones: "panic AU" .

-.. there are fandoms i dislike and despise, but would not bother
+.. there are fandoms i dislike, but would not bother

 ''